To apply to have your overseas qualification assessed, please follow the process outlined below.

 - evidence of Australian residency status (current visa / VEVO Visa Entitlement Verification Online)

-- proof of name change (birth certificate or marriage certificate) (if applicable).
+- proof of name change (e.g. birth certificate or marriage certificate) (if applicable).

-- Send your application form and certified* copies of documents:
+- Send your application form and certified* copies of documents by:

 Overseas Qualification Unit

-Email the scanned certified* copies of documents and application form to email@example.com.
+Attach the scanned certified* copies of documents and application form, and email to firstname.lastname@example.org.

 *To be certified, documents must be signed by an Australian Justice of the Peace, or Commissioner for Declarations or other authorised certifying officer.
-A list of certifying officers can be found on the Department of Immigration and Border Protection website.
+Learn more about certifying on the Department of Home Affairs website.

 The assessment process

 The Queensland Government offers free assessment of overseas qualifications for eligible applicants.
-Your application will be considered by the Department of Employment, Small Business and Training's Overseas Qualification Unit.
+Your application will be considered by the Department's Overseas Qualification Unit.
 This service is free for Queensland residents who have permission to work or study in Australia.
 Application processing times can vary and applications can take up to 10 weeks to process.

 The Overseas Qualification Unit can provide you with an assessment advice which compares the educational level of your overseas qualification against the Australian Qualifications Framework (AQF).